FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

-With your first Expansion Hub connected to the 12V battery and to the Robot Controller, launch the Settings menu from the Robot Controller app (note you can also do this from the Driver Station app, if the Operator Console is paired to the Robot Controller).
+With your first Expansion Hub connected to the 12V battery and to the Robot Controller, launch the Settings menu from the Robot Controller app (note you can also do this from the Driver Station app, if the DRIVER STATION is paired to the Robot Controller).

 1. Select the Advanced Settings item to display the Advanced Settings menu.